 - benzodiazepines,

+- barbiturates,

-- barbiturates and
+- certain non-prescription drugs, and

-- > certain non-prescription drugs.
+- > select prescription vitamins.

 All claims for dual-eligibles submitted to Medicaid are subject to Medicaid rules, including prior authorization.

 For more information regarding Medicare Part D benefit, refer to the DOH website at: